asciimoo/solary/README.md

 In every turn each player can move in any direction (`left`, `right`, `up`, `down`), and can use an item from its inventory.
 Loot is automatically collected if you are the only player on the field.

-Rocks are not passable however laser beam can go through it.
+Rocks are not passable however laser beam can smash them.

 ### Goal